poornimaraghunath/SQL/mysql/readme.md

    6. TIMESTAMP     -  YYYY-MM-DD  HH:MM:SS

-   CREATE TABLE student - It is used to create the table in MYSQL database
+  1. CREATE TABLE student - It is used to create the table in MYSQL database

-   Describe student : It is used to describe the table
+  2. Describe student : It is used to describe the table

+  3. DROP TABLE student : It is used to delete the table

+  4. ALTER TABLE student ADD gpa : it is used to alter the table and the column

+  5. ALTER TABLE student DROP COLUMN gpa; - This helps to delete the column from the student table

+  6. INSERT INTO student values(1,'jack','biology') ; - This helps to insert the values into the student table